Differential algebraic generating series of weighted walks in the quarter plane: Preliminary results on differential algebraicity

 \section{Preliminary results on differential algebraicity}

-In this section, we prove some results on differential algebraicity, and more specifically on $\partial_{t}$-algebraicity of the functions that appear in Section \ref{sec2}.
-Let us begin by few definitions.
+In this section, we prove some results on differential algebraicity, and more specifically on $\partial_{t}$-algebraicity of the functions that appear in Section~\ref{sec2}.

+Let us begin by definitions.
 Let $f(x_1,\dots, x_n)$ be a multivalued Puiseux series.
 For $i=1,\dots,n$, we say that $f$ is $\partial_{x_{i}}$-algebraic if and only if it satisfies a nontrivial algebraic differential equation in the variable $x_i$, with coefficients in $\Q$.
 We say that $f$ is differentially algebraic in all its variables (or differentially algebraic for short) if and only if for all $1\leq i\leq n$, $f$ is $\partial_{x_{i}}$-algebraic.

-The following remark, see \cite[Remark C.7]{dreyfus2019length}, will be used several times in the sequel.
+The following remark, proved e.g.~in~\cite[Proposition 8, page 101]{Kol73}, will be used several times in the sequel.

-\begin{rem} Let $f_1,\dots,f_n$ be differentially algebraic functions meromorphic on a common domain.
-A function satisfies a nontrivial algebraic differential equation with coefficients in $\C(f_1,\dots,f_n)$ if and only if it satisfies a nontrivial algebraic differential equation with coefficients in $\Q$. \end{rem} The following lemma shows that the set of differentially algebraic functions is stable under many operations.
+\begin{remark} Let $f_1,\dots,f_n$ be differentially algebraic functions meromorphic on a common domain.
+A function satisfies a nontrivial algebraic differential equation with coefficients in $\C(f_1,\dots,f_n)$ if and only if it satisfies a nontrivial algebraic differential equation with coefficients in $\Q$. \end{remark} The following lemma shows that the set of differentially algebraic functions is stable under many operations.

-\begin{lem} The set of differentially algebraic functions meromorphic on a domain is a field stable under the derivations.
-If $f$ and $g$ are differentially algebraic and $f\circ g$ has a sense, then $f\circ g$ is differentially algebraic as well.
-If $f$ is differentially algebraic and admits an inverse $f^{-1}$, then $f^{-1}$ is also differentially algebraic. \end{lem}
+\begin{lemma}[Closure properties] The set of differentially algebraic functions meromorphic on a domain is a field stable under derivations.
+If $f$ and $g$ are differentially algebraic and $f\circ g$ is well-defined then $f\circ g$ is differentially algebraic as well.
+If $f$ is differentially algebraic and admits an inverse $f^{-1}$, then $f^{-1}$ is also differentially algebraic. \end{lemma}